Nicklas-Carpenter/lua-import/README.md

 The following sections describe the different forms in more detail.

 #### Re-exportation Form
 As implied by the name, re-exportation form re-exports all the members of an imported module.
-Every member of the specified module is extracted to a global variable within the namespace of the program; that is, for every member `mod.foo` on a module `mod`, `lua_import` extracts its value to a global variable `foo`.
+Every member of the specified module is extracted to a global variable within the namespace of the program; that is, for every member `mod.foo` on a module `mod`, `lua-import` extracts its value to a global variable `foo`.
 The use of this form is discouraged, since it pollutes the global namespace and risks collision with existing functions and variables.
 The general syntax from this form is:

 ```lua
 import[[* from <module>]]